beyondessential/tamanu/docs/models.md

 ### ProgramDataElement

-A program data element represents a single question in a survey, and has relations with SurveyScreenComponent and SurveyResponseAnswer to create and save surveys and referrals.
+A program data element represents a single survey question, reusable across different surveys.
+Information regarding a ProgramDataElement's survey-specific information (for eg page number) is stored in SurveyScreenComponent.
+Actual submitted patient data for a ProgramDataElement is stored in SurveyResponseAnswer.

 ### ReferenceData